6 Best Homeowners Insurance Companies in Louisiana of 2025

 What Does Homeowners Insurance in Louisiana Cover?

-The average homeowners insurance policy in Louisiana covers your home for any issue not excluded in the policy.
-Standard exclusions include neglect, power failure, war, nuclear hazard, sinkholes, earthquakes, vermin and insect infestations, and normal wear and tear.
+The average homeowner's insurance policy in Louisiana covers your home for any issue not excluded in the policy.
+Standard exclusions include neglect, power failure, war, nuclear hazards, sinkholes, earthquakes, vermin and insect infestations, and normal wear and tear.

-Your belongings (personal property) are protected from specific “perils” in your standard homeowners insurance policy.
-Fire, tornadoes, lightning, riots, explosions, and theft and vandalism are some events covered by a homeowners policy
+Your belongings (personal property) are protected from specific "perils" in your standard homeowner's insurance policy.
+Fire, tornadoes, lightning, riots, explosions, theft, and vandalism are some events covered by a homeowner's policy.

 A standard home insurance policy includes these main coverage types: